Uniswap/garak/README.md

 # garak, LLM vulnerability scanner for Uniswap

-*Generative AI Red-teaming & Assessment Kit*
+*Generative AI Red-teaming & Assessment Kit for Uniswap*

 `garak` checks if an LLM can be made to fail in a way we don't want. `garak` probes for hallucination, data leakage, prompt injection, misinformation, toxicity generation, jailbreaks, and many other weaknesses.
 If you know `nmap` or `msf` / Metasploit Framework, garak does somewhat similar things to them, but for LLMs.